Fundamental limitations for quantum and nano thermodynamics: Characterisation of Thermal Operations

 We start with a state $\tau_R\ot\rho_S$ and write \be \tau_R\ot\rho_S \approx \sum_{E\in \ecal} p_E \rho_{RS}^E \ee with \be \rho_{RS}^E= \frac{1}{P_E}P_E\tau_R\ot\rho_S P_E \ee where $\ecal$ consists of very large energies in comparison with system energies, and $p_E=\tr(\tau_R\ot\rho_S P_E)$.
 We shall now fix one energy block, and show, that even when restricting just to permutations of basis vectors within the block (being products of eigenstates of $\tau_R$ to eigenvalues $E_R$ and eigenstates of $\rho_S$ to eigenvalues $E_S$, such that $E_R+E_S=E$) we can perform arbitrary operation on system $S$ which preserve the Gibbs state.
 Then, we will argue that the operation on the system $S$ can be made the same for each energy block (for $E\in \ecal$).

 To prove the first claim, for simplicity, let us assume that the Hamiltonian $H_S$ is nondegenerate (extension to the degenerate case is immediate).
 As follows from Theorem \ref{thm:major}, in such a fixed subspace, the eigenvalues of our state form groups labelled by energy $E_S$.
 Within each group, we have $g_R(E) e^{-\beta E_S}$ eigenvalues all equal to $\frac{p(E_S)}{g_R(E)e^{-\beta E_S}}$.
 Permutations of basis vectors result in transferring some subsets of a given group to other groups.
 Let us then use indices $i$ in place of $E_S$, so that $p_{E_S}\to p_i$ and $g_R(E)e^{-\beta E_S}\to d_i$.
 We shall denote by $k_{i\to j}$ the "transition current" i.e. the number of eigenstates that have been moved from the $i$-th group to the $j-th$ group.
-Clearly $k_{i\to j}$ satisfy \be \sum_j k_{i\to j} =d_i\\ \quad \sum_i k_{i\to j}=d_j\\ \ee The transition "currents" are illustrated on Fig. \ref{fig:processes}.
+Clearly $k_{i\to j}$ satisfy \be \sum_j k_{i\to j} =d_i\\ \quad \sum_i k_{i\to j}=d_j\\ \ee The transition "currents" are illustrated on \ref{fig:processes}.

 After an operation given by some fixed set of $k_{i\to j}$ satisfying the above transitions, we obtain a new state, whose probabilities $q_i$ are given by \be q_j=\sum_i k_{i\to j} \frac{p_i}{d_i} \ee Thus, we can define transition probabilities $\pij$ as \be \pij=\frac{k_{i\to j}}{d_i} \ee Then the condition \eqref{eq:k1} means that the $\pij$ ensure normalisation, so that the only constraint on possible process is \eqref{eq:k2}.
 However, since $\frac{d_i}{d_j}=\frac{e^{\beta E_j}}{e^{\beta E_j}}$, the latter condition means simply that the Gibbs state is preserved.
 This ends the proof, that for fixed $E$ we can perform all Gibbs preserving operations.
 Finally, given arbitrary Gibbs preserving transformation on $S$ we perform for every total energy block permutation that results in this transformation.
 In this way the needed transformation is performed on the initial state of system $S$.
-Of course, Thermal Operations obviously do preserve Gibbs state, hence we obtain, that Thermal Operations are arbitrary operations that preserve Gibbs state.
+Of course, Thermal Operations obviously do preserve the Gibbs state, hence we obtain, that Thermal Operations are arbitrary operations that preserve the Gibbs state.
+Furthermore, although a single copy of another state (such as that of Equation \ref{eq:puregibbs}) may also be preserved under Thermal Operations, if we allow many copies of some state, then only the Gibbs state is preserved.
+This follows immediately from the fact that the relative entropy distance to the Gibbs state is the unique monotone in the case of many copies of $\rho$ [21].